AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: tty

     Whether the debugger should create a separate execution window for the program being debugged.
-This preference doesn't apply to the current debug session; to change the current debug session, you need to terminate it and start a new one.
+This preference does not apply to the current debug session; to change the current debug session, you need to terminate it and start a new one.

     If enabled, a separate console is created.
-On Unix systems, this console is another window in the bottom part of the main window and on Windows, it's a separate window created by the underlying :program:`gdb`, since Windows does not have the notion of separate terminals (ttys).
+On Unix systems, this console is another window in the bottom part of the main window and on Windows, it is a separate window created by the underlying :program:`gdb`, since Windows does not have the notion of separate terminals (ttys).